larimore History, Family Crest & Coats of Arms

 larimore Settlers in United States in the 20th Century

-- James Richlos Larimore, aged 32, who emigrated to America, in 1907
+- James Richlos Larimore, aged 32, who immigrated to America, in 1907

 - Marssilla R. Larimore, aged 36, who landed in America, in 1907

-- Bell Larimore, aged 27, who emigrated to the United States, in 1908
+- Bell Larimore, aged 27, who immigrated to the United States, in 1908

 - Dudley Larimore, aged 58, who landed in America, in 1918